The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-To show that $\beta_0$ is the Perron-Frobenius eigenvalue of $H_1$, we define a continuous state Markov chain and prove uniform geometric ergodicity for the chain.
-Consider a continuous state Markov chain, with the following transition probability kernel:
+To show that $\beta_0$ is the Krein--Rutman eigenvalue of $H_1$, we define a continuous state Markov chain and prove uniform geometric ergodicity for the chain.
+Consider a continuous state Markov chain with the following transition probability kernel: